Oleksandr-Zabo/final_work_cpp/README.md

 - **Delete Record**: Choose a record to remove from the system.
 - **Display Records**: View all or specific records based on search criteria.

+## Example of Project Work
+You can view examples of the project work in [results.pdf](https://github.com/Oleksandr-Zabo/final_work_cpp/blob/master/results.pdf).

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-You can view more commits and changes [here](https://github.com/Oleksandr-Zabo/final_work_cpp/commits).
-Let me know if you need any modifications or additional sections in the README.
+You can add this content to your README file.